ClementNerma/Rave/docs/books/hybrid.md

 proxy counter3: int from counterModel;
 ```

 Proxy objects must be declared using the `prxmodel` keyword.
-Also note that these objects are not readable: it's not possible to write `counterModel.value` for example.
+Also note that, as bindings, these are special objects that are not readable (writing `counterModel.value` will not be considered as valid, for example).

 #### Prepared proxy objects